Humanoid Robots and Humanoid AI: Review, Perspectives and Directions: Humane Humanoids: Functional and Nonfunctional Specifications

-Humanoid perception applies humanlike senses to represent and understand information and environment.
-Humanoid robots are equipped with proprioceptive and exteroceptive sensors to perceive, understand and model robot's internal states and behaviors, target objects and their states and behaviors, interactions between robots and objects, and the environment.
-Robot perception \cite{Roychoudhury23} captures internal states of humanoid robots, including information about their locomotion, position, velocity, depth, orientation, behaviors such as attention and gaze movement, and emotion.
-A humanoid may also identify the target objects and their layouts, states, behaviors, and activities, etc., e.g., human pose and facial features.
-In the cases where there are robot-object interactions and human-robot interactions, the perception will further identify the interaction modes, activities, and types, etc. The environment may include the context and surroundings of a robot and their objects, their materials and textiles, where robot perceptron identifies environmental states, and conditions (e.g., lightening conditions), and layout, etc.
+\textit{Humanoid perception} simulates human sensing mechanisms of vision, speech, hearing, touch, taste, smell, and other sensations such as feeling.
+Humanoids perceive, represent, understand, recognize, fuse, adapt and respond to internal and contextual information, activities, and situations through sight, oral, auditory, tactile, olfactory, gustatory, and other sensory channels.
+Humanoids are equipped with proprioceptive and exteroceptive sensors to perceive and model internal states and behaviors, target objects and their states and behaviors, and interactions with objects w/wo context or environment.
+Internal states of humanoids may include information about their locomotion, position, velocity, depth, orientation and behaviors \cite{Roychoudhury23}.
+Humane humanoids may also perceive cognitive features such as attention, gaze movement, and facial expression or even emotion of a human.
+They also identify and recognize target objects and their layouts, states, behaviors, or activities, e.g., human pose and facial features.
+During humanoid-object interactions and human-humanoid interactions, humanoid further detects, recognizes and reacts to interaction modes, activities, types, modalities, and channels.
+Contextual perception captures the context, surroundings or environment of a humanoid and its objects.
+Humanoid perceptron identifies contextual materials and textiles, environmental states, conditions (e.g., lightening conditions), or layouts.
+With embedded cameras to enable robot vision \cite{Robinson23}, \textit{humanoid vision} can capture and enable humanoid gaze, gesture, pose, action, motion, expression, movement, collaboration, learning, and communication.